Farmall B: Description and production

 Styled by Raymond Loewy, it was one of International Harvester's "letter series", with 75,241 produced over the 8-year run.
 Mechanically identical to the Farmall A from which it was derived, B was rated for one 14 in plow.

 The B is equipped with the A's International Harvester C113 4-cylinder inline overhead valve engine, with a 113 cuin displacement.
 The sliding-gear transmission contains five total gears: four forward and one reverse, transmitted via a portal axle.
-It was similar to the Farmall A, usingthe same engine moved back to the tractor's centerline, with a narrow front end, centrally placed, and with the seat offset to the right to preserve some of the A's cultivation visibility.
+It was similar to the Farmall A, using the same engine moved back to the tractor's centerline, with a narrow front end, centrally placed, and with the seat offset to the right to preserve some of the A's cultivation visibility.
 The arrangement allowed two rows to be cultivated.
 As with other Farmall letter-series tractors, the design featured an integral frame and unitary construction, allowing entire assemblies to be replaced.
 Rear wheels on all models used a geared portal axle to provide sufficient ground clearance, and could be adjusted in width over a range of 64 in to 92 in, allowing it to straddle wider rows than the A could.
 Versions were produced for both gasoline and kerosene fuel.
 About 210,000 As and Bs were produced, selling for between $575 and $1,000.

 The B was replaced by the Farmall C in 1948.

 From 1940 to 1947, International Harvester produced the Farmall BN, with the same engine displacement, but with a rear wheel width adjustment of 56 in to 84 in for narrower rows.
 About 1500 BN tractors were produced.